Visas and Permits

 Temporary workers in Canada can extend their work permits up to four years.
 This application should be filed concurrently with one's visitor visa.

-Apply for a Work Permit as a Student (IMM 5710)Get Started
+Work Permit as a Student (IMM 5710)Get Started

 Temporary visitors to Canada who have study permits may be eligible for work permits as well.
 However, it is important to note that these permits may expire at different times and the due dates for extensions may differ.